AdamKyle/flare/resources/info/character-stats/section-1.md

 When it comes to being able to attack, that is actually hit your enemy, you’ll need to raise your dexterity.
 This is to counter their AC and their Dodge.
 Your accuracy plays a role in attempting to land an attack on the enemy.
 You can compensate for lack of accuracy levels, by equipping gear that has accuracy boosting and/or dexterity boosting items.

-When it comes to your skill level in dodging and your dexterity play a role.
+When it comes to dodging an attack, your skill level in dodging, and your dexterity play a role.
 Again, you can make up for the lack of dodging levels by having gear that increases the skill bonus for dodging.

 Finally, when it comes to blocking we take into account, just your armour class (AC).